-Our personnel bring a wide variety of professional, technical and military backgrounds together to create cost-effective solutions for modern business and governmental challenges.
-Our primary service and product categories are discussed in more detail below.
+Our personnel come from varied backgrounds in the corporate, technical, military and government arenas.
+They use their professional knowledge to create cost-effective solutions to address modern business and governmental performance challenges.
+Our training, consulting and engineering services and related product offerings are discussed in more detail below.